Jklimczewski/hangman-enhanced/README.md

 ## :notebook: Description

-I've made the project during my studies on course "Web protocols".
-It consists of:
+I've made this project during my first year of studies on course "Web Application Security".
+That was the first time I learned the OAuth standard and implemented it, in this example with Keycloak.
+### 🧰 Architecture

-- backend API written in Express and connected to MongoDB Database with MongoDB Atlas
+- a simple server written in JavaScript, Node.js and connected to MongoDB Database
-- frontend written in JavaScript, React
+- client written in JavaScript, React
+- connected to Keycloak middleware, secured server endpoints and client routes
+- usage of Dockerfiles and Docker-Compose to dockerize the App ☁️☁️
+- self signed SSL certificates and Nginx reverse proxy

 ## :star: Main features

-- register, login funcionalities and protected frontend and backend routes using JWT
-- REST_Full CRUD Operations on user account
+- user authorization with Keycloak run with Docker
+- available wordsList filtering to test the server security and user roles
-- Hangmann game!
+- Hangmann game! 🎮